Where do you want to travel?

 For US Passport holders, a single-entry visa, valid for up to 90 days, may be obtained at a port of entry.
 Day visitors from neighboring countries can obtain day-trip visas at the border.

 If you are traveling to Zimbabwe for tourism, business, or transit, you may obtain a visa at the airports or other border ports-of-entry.
 There is currently no option of getting a Zimbabwean tourist visa in advance through the Zimbabwean Embassy in Washington.
-You can expect to pay 30 USD for a 30-day/single-entry visa or 60 USD for a 60-day/multiple entry visa.
+You can expect to pay 30 USD for a 30-day/single-entry visa or 60 USD for a 60-day/multiple entry visas.
 Check visa requirements for your nationality here.